-You can enter a legend for each palette which is displayed on the palette touch button; for palettes stored in the additional playback faders the legend is shown on the display above the fader.
+You can enter a legend for each palette which is displayed on the palette touch button.

 - 1> Press [Set Legend] at the top level menu. - 2> Press the palette button for the palette you want to legend. - 3> Type the legend on the keyboard. - 4> Press Enter when you have finished. - On touch buttons, the palette number is shown top left.
 The IPCGBES attribute groups contained in the palette are displayed below your legend, so for example Position palettes will show a P, colour palettes a C and so on.
 In the top right corner is shown G for Global, N for Normal or S for Shared palette.